When the indoor temperature increases, what generally happens to the superheat (SH)?

 Study for the RSI Phase 5 Test with our comprehensive quiz.
 Utilize flashcards, detailed multiple-choice questions, and gain insights with explanatory hints to get exam-ready!

-When the indoor temperature increases, the superheat (SH) typically increases as well.
-Superheat refers to the temperature of a vapor above its saturation temperature at a given pressure.
-In a refrigeration cycle, when the indoor temperature rises, the refrigerant absorbs more heat, which causes it to evaporate more completely and raises its temperature beyond the saturation point.
-This results in an increase in superheat.
+When the indoor temperature increases, the superheat generally increases as well.
+Superheat refers to the temperature of the refrigerant vapor above its boiling point at a given pressure.
+As the indoor temperature rises, the evaporator coil must absorb more heat to maintain the desired indoor climate.
+This leads to a greater amount of heat being added to the refrigerant, which increases its temperature and therefore its superheat.

 Subscribe